HadiNasution/weather-web-app/README.md

 # weather-web-app
-A simple web application to check out the wheater in your region.
+A simple web application to check out the wheather in your region.